First Time Guide: How to Host Guests in Savannah

 Afternoon High Tea

 No need to cross the waters to indulge in teatime.
 Savannah is home to several restaurants that host a high tea experience for visitors.
 Impress friends and family with tiered china topped with tea cakes, finger sandwiches and petite fours at the Gryphon Tea Room.
-Step into a Parisian-style garden with white tablecloths and fine china at The Mansion on Forsyth.
 Guests will learn the history of Savannahian Adelaide Harcourt as they partake of afternoon tea in the library at the Perry Lane Hotel.
 This blissful pastime will inspire you to slip on fancy gloves and fascinators to slow down and socialize.

 See Tybee Island, Savannah's Beach